 Writers in Residences – IdaPost

-Idaho Writer in Residence CMarie Fuhrman and the Idaho Commission on the Arts present an annual non-virtual writing event designed to build community, encourage creativity, provide diversion and, potentially, to relieve some of the emotional weight we are experiencing during this time.
+The Idaho Writer in Residence and the Idaho Commission on the Arts present an annual non-virtual writing event designed to build community, encourage creativity, and provide diversion.
+For more information about last year’s pen pal project visit IdaPost, Wish You Were Here.

 History of the Idaho Writer in Residence